simulanics/XojoScript/README.md

 Use the included `build_xojoscript.bat` / `./build_xojoscript.sh` and `build_plugins.bat` / `./build_plugins.sh` scripts to automatically build and compile a release version for testing.
 Debugging is always available using the debug trace and profiling commandline flag (see below).

+Linux users will need to chmod the build directory or individual scripts using:

+`chmod -R 755 ./XojoScript`

+`chmod 755 build_xxxx.sh`

+Otherwise "Permission denied" error will appear when attempting to execute the build scripts.

 **Manual Building**